Subject-specific academic advice

 Frequently asked questions

-Is my degree suitable as admission requirements?
+Is my degree suitable as one of the admission requirements?

-How is my application decided?
+How will my application be assessed?

-What does "interdisciplinary marine research" mean?
+What does ‘interdisciplinary marine research’ mean?

 Can I have courses from another Master’s programme recognised?

-Application for the recognition of previous examination results from other degree programmes can be made to the Examinations Office(see examination regulations §8).
+Upon application to the Examinations Office (form), examination results already achieved in other degree programmes may be recognised (see examination regulations §8).
 A decision on recognition is made by the examining board.

-Can I have courses from my Bachelor's degree recognised (e.g. courses that I did not need for my Bachelor's degree)?
+Can I have courses from my Bachelor’s degree recognised (e.g. courses I did not need for my Bachelor’s degree)?

 Where can I find further information about the degree programme?

-(Changed: 11 Feb 2026) Kurz-URL:Shortlink: https://uol.de/p42112en
+(Changed: 24 Jun 2026) Kurz-URL:Shortlink: https://uol.de/p42112en

 Zum Seitananfang scrollen Scroll to the top of the page